Visor de contenido web (Global)

 Description and objectives:

-Hybrid testbeds allow the study of offensive and defensive cybersecurity mechanisms in industrial environments and also their impact on the process being attacked or defended.
+Hybrid testbeds allow the study of offensive and defensive cybersecurity mechanisms in industrial environments and also their impact on the process under attack or to be defended.

 Academic Supervisor: